As HR professionals are well aware, hiring and training new employees is often more costly than upskilling current ones.

 Like with anything in business, ROI matters.
 Before you make any changes to your training budget, it’s important to determine if you’re implementing your program efficiently and effectively.
 Are your employees’ skill levels increasing?
 Have they retained the information they’ve learned?
 These are just two of the metrics that should be measured when evaluating your program’s return on investment.

-- Employee skill levels—Every employee comes to a position with a different base level of skills.
+Employee skill levels—Every employee comes to a position with a different base level of skills.
 What’s more, workers learn at different speeds.
 This means that even employees in the same position with identical work histories may have drastically different training needs, resulting in different costs.
-Online training programs like the ones we offer at KnowledgeCity can help with this, as they allow managers to customize lesson combinations to suit employees’ individual skill levels and needs.
+Online training programs can help with this, as they allow managers to customize lesson combinations to suit employees’ individual skill levels and needs.

-- Types of training —One of the bright sides of the move to remote work/training during the pandemic was a rise in the popularity of distance learning, which is relatively inexpensive compared to the costs associated with on-site training.
+Types of training —One of the bright sides of the move to remote work/training during the pandemic was a rise in the popularity of distance learning, which is relatively inexpensive compared to the costs associated with on-site training.
 On-the-job training can be pricey because it requires paying a supervisor or other worker to put their own projects aside in order to train someone else.
-Sometimes this cannot be avoided, however, as certain jobs need some level of OJT.
+Sometimes this can’t be avoided, however, as certain jobs need some level of on-the-job training.

 Are Training Costs Worth It?